 Enter a name as required.
 You have the option of adding a rectangle, polygon, or a polyline.

-Set a specific region or consultation area in the map provided.
-This is the map area that will be visible to the participants and they will not be allowed to move away from this area.
-As illustrated in the figure above, this map contains several buttons that help you to set the consultation area.
+8. Set a specific region or consultation area on the map provided.
+This is the map area that will be visible to the participants in the front end.
+However, please note that participants can zoom outside of the visible area set.

-You should then use the zoom in and out options to help you set the pre-defined zoom level for your activity.
-You can also click and drag with your mouse to re-centre and move the map around.
+You should then use the zoom in and out options to help you set the zoom level for your activity.
+You can also click and drag with your mouse to re-center and move the map around.

-You might also want to designate a restricted area of comment.
+9. You might also want to designate a restricted area of pin submissions.
 To do this you need to draw the polygon around the focus area on the map.
-When you click the boundary pencil tool, the cursor changes to a crosshair and you can see options such as Click to start drawing Boundary, Finish, Delete last point and Cancel on the screen as illustrated in the below image.
+When you click the boundary pencil tool, the cursor changes to a crosshair and you can see options such as Click to start drawing Shape, Finish, Delete last point and Cancel on the screen as illustrated in the below image.

 NOTE: You can delete the last point by clicking on Delete last point option.